breaclark/music-store-firebase/README.md

 # OnlineRetailStore

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This is an online music store where you can view and edit music info for different artists and albums.
+It uses firebase and angular.

+## Setup/Installation Requirements

+* Clone Repository
+* Run npm install
+* Run ng serve --open

+## Known Bugs

+No Known Bugs

+## Support and contact details

+Contact me at breatortilla@gmail.com

+## Technologies Used

+* HTML
+* CSS
+* Javascript
+* Typescript
+* Angular
+* Firebase

+### License

+Copyright (c) 2018 **Brea Clark**

 ## Development server